IshitaGopal/ishitagopal.github.io/_pages/research.md

 <br> <a href="../files/Audio_classification_PolMeth24_Gopal.pdf" target="_blank">*PolMeth presentation, 2024* </a>
 <ul>
 <details> <summary> Abstract </summary>
 <br>This paper tests if we can exclusively use audio features and build language agnostic classification models to identify attack/negative advertising.
-We use transfer learning and train the Wave2Vec2 model on a dataset of 10000 televised ads shown in the US collected.
+We use transfer learning and train the Wave2Vec2 model on a dataset of 10000 televised ads shown in the US.
 The audio classifier has an accuracy of 85% in identifying negative ads.
 We then test how well this model performs out of domain on a dataset of political ads shown on Google in the US.
 </details>
 </ul>